mhmohona/aptamer-generator/README.md

 python3 -m examples.usage --num-candidates 10
 ```

-This generates 10 candidate sequences (the numbers can be changed as per need) and saves them to `output/aptamers.txt`.
-The script uses the `thrombin_aptamers.fasta` dataset in the `examples/` directory as a reference or for testing.
+This generates 10 candidate sequences (the numbers can be changed by user as per need) and saves them to `output/aptamers.txt`.

 ### Configuration